scriptish/scriptish.github.com/news/release/_posts/2012-09-23-scriptish-018-released.md

 ### Fennec

-Fennec has changed, the lder version has been replaced by what we call now Native Fennec.
+Fennec has changed, the older version has been replaced by what we call now Native Fennec.
 So all of the old code, that had a few bugs, is no longer useful.
 So support for Fennec has been temporarily removed.